 Farmhouse kitchens are typically swathed in bright and airy whites.
 To punch up the visual contrast and set a modern tone, don't shy away from black light fixtures.
-In this modern country kitchen crafted by Lindsey Brooke Design, the eye is drawn to the black pendant lights that punctuate the island.
+In this modern farmhouse kitchen crafted by Lindsey Brooke Design, the eye is drawn to the black pendant lights that punctuate the kitchen island.

 3. Hang a single pendant light.

-Get the Look: Rejuvenation Eastmoreland 4-Inch Pendant, $309
+Get the look: Rejuvenation Eastmoreland 4-inch Pendant, $309

 4. Choose modern-meets-vintage lighting.

 In a contemporary space, farmhouse lighting can be modern while also imbuing the essence of a bygone era.
 For example, this kitchen designed by the team at Simo Design has several vintage-inspired elements — rustic wood cabinets, traditional ceramic dinnerware, and a subway tile backsplash — but it still looks decidedly of the moment, especially with the unique ceramic pendants that are simultaneously on-trend and retro.

 Get the look: Visual Comfort Suzanne Kasler Limoges Medium Pendant, $539

 5. Go clean and classic with a semi-flush mount.

 To keep your farmhouse kitchen lighting simple and straightforward, look no further than an easy semi-flush mount ceiling light with a metal shade.
 Jessica of The Rustic Pallet turned a bronze-colored pendant into a semi-flush mount in her kitchen, which communicates a traditional look and even ties in the warm metallic finishes of her pots and pans.